How to prevent pilling?

 The fine-tooth comb

 One of the other techniques is the use of a fine-tooth comb, such as a lice comb.
-Run your lice comb over the surface of your jumper from top to bottom, pulling slightly on your knitwear so that it stays taut and the teeth of the comb do not get caught in the mesh.
+Run your lice comb over the surface of your jumper from top to bottom, pulling slightly on your knitwear so that it stays taut and the teeth of the comb don't get caught in the mesh.

 Scissors and tweezers